peterkselly/peterkselly.github.io/_posts/2024-11-1-software-archetecture.md

 #### Signal Acquisition Module (SAM)

 The job of this module is to acquire the data from the hardware device and organize it in a way that is interpretable.
 Via USB it receives a serial stream of 32-bit fixed-point voltage conversions of each channel in real-time, meaning they are de facto ordered by time too.
 The firmware on the DSP chip I'm using will multiplex the ADCs in a defined and predictable way.
 It's job then is to fill 19 1-D arrays, one per channel, with these voltage values until the arrays get to a defined size.
-Then it sends those arrays to the next module.
+Then it sends those arrays as packets to the next module.

 #### Signal Processing Module (SPM)